zammad/zammad-documentation/appendix/single-sign-on.rst

    just bear in mind that Apache will not start if the port it wants to listen on is being used by NGINX.

-   If for any reason you can’t complete this tutorial, simply turn off Apache and restore NGINX:
+   If for any reason you can't complete this tutorial, simply turn off Apache and restore NGINX:

    .. code-block:: sh